-- Release of resources and investment in local service infrastructure. - Strengthens local provision and increases choice. - Improved ability to manage service providers and oversee the quality of care. - Accurate and current data supports scrutiny and better management of patient flow.
+- Release of resources and investment in local service infrastructure - Strengthens local provision and increases choice - Improved ability to manage service providers and oversee the quality of care - Accurate & current data supports scrutiny and better management of patient flow

-The number of occupied bed nights for reportable OAPs in Manchester has reduced from 1271 in April 2018 to 519 in July 2018, a reduction of 59%.
-The bed bureau will support patient flow and inpatient and community clinical teams, over a 24-hour basis.
+The number of occupied bed nights for reportable OAPs in Manchester has reduced from 1271 in April 2018 to 1 in January 2019.
+In February GMMH had no reportable OAPs for Manchester Services.

-All wards at Braeburn House have now been assessed by the Royal College of Psychiatrists for AIMs Standards for Rehabilitation.
+All wards at Braeburn House have now been assessed by the Royal College of Psychiatrists for AlMs Standards for Rehabilitation.
 One Ward has had Accreditation confirmed.
-The other two wards are also nearing their accreditation status.
+The other two wards are also nearing their accreditation status

-3.4.3 Next Steps
+4.4.3 Next Steps

 To review and consolidate current developments in order to model demand and capacity across GM and implement a sustainable community offer.
+Working towards a target to eliminate all reportable OAPs by 2021.

-3.5 Community Engagement
+4.5 Community Engagement

-GMMH are delivering a Person and Community Centred Approach across the 12 designated Manchester neighbourhood in line with the four pillars of the Manchester LCO's integrated neighbourhood model: promoting healthy living; building on vibrant communities; keeping people well in the community; and supporting people in and out of hospital.
+GMMH are delivering a Person and Community Centred Approach across the 12 designated Manchester neighbourhoods in line with the four pillars of the Manchester LCO's integrated neighbourhood model: promoting healthy living; building on vibrant communities; keeping people well in the community; and supporting people in and out of hospital.
 The Trust is working collaboratively with all service users, service user groups, carers, and other stakeholders to embed services within neighbourhoods, facilitate community engagement, and utilise community assets.